By Last Updated: June 11th, 2026

 • Donation of a body to science

-Local registrars in California, such as county health departments, issue permits for disposition, generally as requested by a funeral director as part of funeral services they are providing.
-As of the publication date of this blog, permits are $12.
+Local registrars in California, such as county health departments, issue permits for disposition, generally as requested by a funeral director as part of their funeral services.
+As of the publication of this blog, permits are $12.

 Below is a screenshot of a portion of a disposition permit for a sea scattering.
 The permit includes the type of scattering (“at sea”) and the location (“off the coast of Orange County”), all information required to scatter remains.